Applications, Permits, and Inspections

 Code of Ordinance Permits

-- Chicken Permit: This permit is for aquring and housing chickens on a property in the Town of Stallings.
-Chickens are prohibited on lots less than 10,890 square feet (1/4 acre).
-Coops shall be a minimum of thirty (30’) feet from the nearest residence, other than that of the owner, and twenty-five (25’) feet from any lot line.
+- Chicken Permit: [Code Enforcement Permit] This permit is required to acquire and house chickens on a property in the Town of Stallings.
+Chickens are prohibited on lots less than 1/4 acre (10,890 square feet).
+Coops must be at least 30 feet from the nearest residence, other than the owner's residence, and at least 25 feet from any lot line.
 Roosters are prohibited in Stallings.
 Be sure to check with your HOA before submitting a permit.

-- Demolition Permit: This permit is required for the permission of the Town to demolish any and all structures within the limits of the Town of Stallings.
+- Demolition Permit: [Planning Permit] This permit is required to demolish any structure within the limits of the Town of Stallings.

-- ABC Permit: Page for information about all types of ABC permits for the State of North Carolina.
+- ABC Permit: [State] ABC permits for the State of North Carolina.